 After relaxing back at your hotel for a bit, head out to Chinatown for dinner – I’m a big fan of the dumplings and bao at Old Town Hong Kong, or for cheaper eats, hit up one of the food courts.
 There is also a branch of the Taiwanese restaurant chain that does incredible dumplings – Din Tai Fung – in Chinatown.

-Any visit to Chinatown should finish with Emperor’s cream puffs – you will probably notice the long line at their otherwise blink and you’ll miss it dessert window.
+Any visit to Chinatown should finish with Emperor’s puffs – you will probably notice the long line at their otherwise blink and you’ll miss it dessert window, part of Emperor’s Garden Restaurant.
 These little pillows of choux pastry stuffed with hot and creamy vanilla custard should not be missed.

 Finish the night by wandering Darling Harbour and admiring how pretty it is when it’s all lit up, or grab a drink a bit further north in the newly developed inner-city suburb of Barangaroo.

 Day Three involves seeing more of the harbour, and exploring one of my favorite beach suburbs in Sydney – Manly.
 A Sydney must see.